n006370/HelioX20/AdditionalDocs/HardwareUserManual.md

 The 96Boards specification calls for 12 GPIO lines to be implemented on the Low Speed Expansion Connector.
 Some of these GPIOs may support alternate functions for DSI/CSI control

-The 410c board implements this requirement.
+The Helio X20 board implements this requirement.
 All GPIOs are routed to the MT6797 SoC.

 - GPIO A -Connects to EINT16 of MT6797 SoC, can serves as external interrupt supporting the 96Boards requirements to create a wake-up event for the SoC.
 It is a 1.8V signal.
 - GPIO B -Connects to EINT5 of MT6797 SoC, can serves as external interrupt supporting the 96Boards requirements to create a wake-up event for the SoC.
 It is a 1.8V signal.